rafamrslima/100days-codeup/log.md

 ### Day 38/100
 Today I studied algorithms, I took some time to review vector models and practice some coding.
 I Also watched youtube videos about some math concepts.

+### Day 39/100
+Today I took some time to understand how GO ORM works and how it is useful when dealing with databases, I also learned about relationships and migrations.